xieyuschen/grillen/README.md

-# Summary
+# Foreword
-Welcome to grillen, it comes from german and means `barbacue` in english.
+&ensp;&ensp;Welcome to grillen, it comes from German and means `barbacue` in English.
 This project aims to generate a runnable service based on user input configuration files.
-This project is inspired by 1037 tree hollow so I want to implement a tool help user to generate for their simple service.
-The time spent in PivotStudio has been rewarding to me.
-I want this project to finalize my tour in PivotStudio before I go to Singapore.
+This project is inspired by 1037 tree hollow which is in charged by me from scratch.
+As a result, I want to implement a tool help user to generate for their simple service.
+The time spent in PivotStudio has been rewarding to me and I want to finalize my tour in PivotStudio by this project before I go to Singapore.

 # Features
-The relied framework is based on 1037 tree hollow backend and it has been removed business logical.
 It support following features:
 None features since now.

 # Installing